 - Rolled Oats: A great source of vitamins, minerals, and antioxidants.
 Studies how that oats can lower blood sugar.
 They’re also very filling!

-- Salt: All baked goods call for salt, but do you know why?
-It brightens the flavor, and helps prevent staleness!
+- Salt: All baked goods call for salt because It brightens the color and flavor, can help prevent staleness, and helps the dough rise but not overflow in your pan.

-- Cinnamon: Cinnamon adds a great flavor, and it’s a natural antioxidant.
+- Cinnamon: Cinnamon adds a traditional flavor, and it’s a natural antioxidant.

 - Mashed Bananas: The riper the banana, the sweeter it is.
 Overripe bananas give this bread a great flavor.